yanlynnnnn/tp/docs/DeveloperGuide.md

 * 3a.
 Invalid index provided.
   * 3a1.
 Homerce displays an error message.
   Use case resumes at step 1.

+* 5a.
+No revenue matches found.
+  * 5a1.
+Homerce displays an error message.
+  Use case resumes at step 6.
 </pre>

 ### Expense Tracker